Frequently Asked Questions

-Q: What is the maximum height for a fence?
+Q: What are maximum heights for a residential fence?

 Q: Do I need a permit for a fence?

-A: You don’t have to in most cities if you are replacing an existing fence, and if all neighbors are in agreeance with the fence height and design.
-If you are constructing a new fence that exceeds the 4 foot and 7 foot height limits, or any fence that is located in a right of way, you are advised to obtain a permit.
+A: You don’t have to obtain a permit in most towns / cities if you are replacing an existing fence, and if all neighbors involved are in agreement with the fence height, fence location, and fence design.
+If you are constructing a new fence that exceeds height limits, deviates from property lines, or that you are not in agreement with if shared, you are advised to obtain a permit.

-Q: Can I construct an arbor or perogla in the front setback area?
+Q: Can I construct an arbor or pergola in the front yard setback area?

 Q: What are the permit requirements for a Retaining Wall?

-A: In most towns/cities/counties permits are required for any retaining wall, especially if it exceeds 3 feet in height.
+A: In most towns/cities/counties permits are required for any retaining wall if it exceeds 3 feet in height.
 In which case it may also require structural drawings or engineered drawings.

 Q: How do you install your fence posts?